andrulonis/Green-Lab/README.md

 * The diagrams presented in the report can be created using the [plot-data.R](r-scripts/plot-data.R) script
 * For checking the data distribution and testing the hypotheses one can use the [hypotheses-tests.R](r-scripts/hypotheses-tests.R) script

-❗ The [analyse-data.R](r-scripts/analyse-data.R) must be executed before one of the other scripts can be run
+❗ The [analyse-data.R](r-scripts/analyse-data.R) script must be executed before one of the other scripts can be run

 ### 1. Install R